 Sussex-based Quad/Graphics Inc. plans to close its direct marketing plant in Atlanta, Ga., in early 2015.

-BizTimes received a copy of a letter Quad/Graphics sent this week to its vendors, informing them of the plans to begin “stepping down” operations at the Atlanta plant at 3101 McCall Drive in early January.
+BizTimes received a copy of a letter Quad/Graphics sent last week to its vendors, informing them of the plans to begin “stepping down” operations at the Atlanta plant at 3101 McCall Drive in early January.
 The entire plant will be closed by Feb.
 1, the letter stated.

 “In recent years, Quad/Graphics has invested heavily in our (direct marketing) platform with additional presses, inkjet technology and commingling capacity.
 As we look ahead to where we should make our next platform investments, it’s obvious that the presses in our Atlanta facility need significant, costly upgrades to remain productive and competitive.
 What’s more, the plant is 50 years old, is far too large for our needs and carries an expensive lease.
 The plant’s location also is not a good fit geographically with our commingling capabilities, which are concentrated in New Jersey and Wisconsin.
 Therefore, we decided to close facility sooner rather than later,” David Blais, executive vice president of global procurement and platform strategy for Quad/Graphics, stated in the letter.